gordwilling/OmahaHiLo/README.md

 Each type of Poker Hand is represented by an Enumeration, which packs a free comparator to compare types of hands.
 In addition, comparators have been written to identify the highest hand between two hands of the same rank.
-Each of these comparators, in turn, is backed by one of two single-card comparators: one for High Hand rules, and one for Low 8 rules.
+Each of these comparators, in turn, is backed by one of two single-card comparators: one for Ace high rules, and one for Ace low.
 In High Hand rules, straights require special handling because an Ace can be used in a high or low straight.

 For High Hand, the best hand involves sorting the list of candidates in reverse order, making the highest hand settle